Ortisei, Italy: Family Ski Guide

 Getting to the Sella Ronda from Ortisei requires a gondola ride and some traversing.
 Selva is faster for circuit access.
 The town's elevation is lower than the ski areas, which means afternoon slush on the return runs in spring.
 If speed of ski-area access matters, Selva or Santa Cristina are better positioned.
 If cultural richness matters more, Ortisei wins.

-If this resort is not the right fit for your family, consider Santa Cristina for a quieter village with direct slope access in the same Val Gardena area.
+If this one gives you pause, consider Santa Cristina for a quieter village with direct slope access in the same Val Gardena area.

 Would we recommend Ortisei?